European Trip - 2001

 - Restaurant Zum Kornplatz - Also classy, good food, and enjoyable.
 (Kornplatz 1,

 Chur).
 Closed on Sundays and Mondays.
-No English menu, the waitress did not
+No English menu.
+The waitress did not

 a "Spaetzli / Vegi Teller" dish which stands out as the most memorable meal he